Festivals & Events

 Also in Midway over Labor Day is the Soldier Hollow Classic Sheepdog Championship, a truly thrilling international competition that has grown to become one of the largest of its kind.

-Snowbird's Oktoberfest celebrates Germany's finest food, beer and music in the stunning setting of Little Cottonwood Canyon near Salt Lake City and Park City.
-Admission is free to one of the most fun activities in Utah!
+This festival celebrates Germany's finest food, beer and music in the stunning setting of Little Cottonwood Canyon near Salt Lake City and Park City.
+Admission is free!

 Fruit has historical value to Utah, because it was essential to the seasonal and year-round diets of the early settlers, yet it remains vital today.
 So the harvest season is celebrated throughout Utah at several fruit harvest festivals — some are more than 100 years old.

 This festival pairs rich acoustic performances with stunning red rock venues.